tbensky/PrologScheduling/README.md

 ```

 So we have a few classes (numbered 1-13), with some name, and needing to be placed at some time that is consistent with a time slot group.
 Here, `geol-1200-01` needs to be placed on Tues/Thurs
 according to a time in the group 1 time slots.
-Class #6, or geol-1206-1 shall be placed as a group 0 class.
+Class #6, or `geol-1206-1` shall be placed as a group 0 class.

+I feel like just which time to choose within a timeslot should be left up to Prolog, so no more specifics on how to place a class will be given.
+Many might think trying a random time within a group of time slots is the way to go.
+Maybe it is, maybe it isn't.
+Let's just let Prolog grapple with this.

+Believe it or not, as complicated as "computer automated scheduling" may sound, that's it for our application.
+I tell Prolog about valid time slots, and classes.
+From this alone, I want it to place the `M` classes (13 here), into `N` rooms, where `N` is a minimum.
+In practice, this is run for `M=200+` classes, simply by extending the `class()` data set.
+We also have about 6 or 7 time slot groups.

 By the way, these blocks are actual Prolog code.
 See how easy "the data" can be?

- Believe it or not, that's it.
-I tell Prolog about valid time slots, and classes.
-From this alone, I want it to place the M classes (13 here), into N rooms, where N is a minimum.
-In practice, this is run for M=200+ classes, simply by extending the `class()` data set.
-We also have a few more valid time slot groups.
+ # Thinking it through

+ Here's where the Stackoverflow questions on Prolog break down.
+Given the data above, doesn't Prolog somehow just know what to do?
+Well no, so let's think it through.
+Given the data, what would we envision would be a successful scheduling algorithm?
+Here are some key goals:

+ * Get all classes placed into a room.

+ * Be sure when placing a class in a room, it doesn't conflict (or overlap) with another class already in it.

+ * Only place a class in a room once.